sindresorhus/sindresorhus.github.com/source/content/apps/ask-ai.md

 ### Frequently Asked Questions {#faq}

+#### I bought the app on my iPhone/iPad but it does not show up on my watch

+This is a bug in the App Store.
+App developers have no control over the install process of apps.
+Try restarting your watch and if it still does not show up, go into the App Store on your watch and download it there.
+You will not have to pay again.

-#### Can you support iOS too?
+#### Can you support iOS and macOS too?

-Unfortunately, it is unlikely that the app will be available on iOS.
+Unfortunately, it is unlikely that the app will be available on iOS and macOS.
 The pricing of the app is based on its expected lifetime usage, and since I am charged for the amount of usage, the cost would be much higher on iOS.
-However, I am considering creating a separate app that allows users to specify their own OpenAI API key.
+For macOS, check out [QuickGPT](/quickgpt).

 #### Where can I find the changelog?